Introductory Courses (6 credits required)

 - The Department recognizes that some students take their first history course, or develop an interest in majoring in History, only in their junior year, and then face a dilemma in choosing between required introductory courses and upper-level course work more appropriate to their abilities.
 Such students, with the recommendation of their advisor in History, may petition the Director of Undergraduate Studies to permit a designated upper-level course to substitute for one of the introductory courses.
 In all such cases, the minimum number of units for the major remains 28 units.

-- Courses taken pass/fail or credit/no credit count towards the major or minor.
+- Courses taken pass/fail or credit/no credit do not count towards the major or minor.